usnistgov/oscal-xproc3/testing/readme.md

 [BATCH-XPROC3-HOUSE-RULES.xpl](BATCH-XPROC3-HOUSE-RULES.xpl) - applies the House Rules Schematron to a set of XProc files enumerated in the pipeline step.
 Edit the file or call it with overriding bindings on the `xproc-files` input port.

+[HARDFAIL-XPROC3-HOUSE-RULES.xpl](HARDFAIL-XPROC3-HOUSE-RULES.xpl) - same as BATCH-XPROC3-HOUSE-RULES.xpl, except this pipeline FAILS HARD if any files are found to be invalid - which includes messages of any kind or stated level from Schematron (whether `assert` or `report` or what the nominal warning level).
+Since it fails if documents are out of expected order, this version is useful under CI/CD or other 'brittle' process workflows.

 ## Schematron in this folder:

 [xproc3-house-rules.sch](xproc3-house-rules.sch) - Schematron to validate House Rules on XProc pipelines.